 Yates offers different types of gym memberships for dependents and families.
-A spouse membership is only $77 a semester, with additional dependents only $22/semester!
-In addition to workout equipment, the gym offers an indoor track, pool, basketball, tennis, and squash courts, as well as a variety of group fitness classes like zumba and yoga and summer camps for children.
+A spouse membership is only $77 per semester, with additional dependents only $22 per semester.
+In addition to workout equipment, the gym offers an indoor track, pool, basketball, tennis, and squash courts, as well as a variety of group fitness classes like Zumba and yoga and summer camps for children.
 Read more about the different types of membership plans Yates offers here.

 The Davis Performing Arts Center is the academic home to the Theater and Performance Studies Program and offers student performances throughout the year.
 Visit their website for a list of upcoming shows.

 On select Fridays throughout the year, the Georgetown University Music Program offers a Music Series featuring acclaimed artists in FREE concerts at 1:15 p.m. in McNeir Hall, on Georgetown’s main campus.
-A schedule of the 2015-16 performances is available here.
+Check the website for current performance schedule.

 The Office of Campus Ministry continues a centuries-old tradition of providing pastoral care the Georgetown community.
-The office supports the integration of learning, faith and service through a broad array of programs that engage the GU community in the understanding and practice of our religious identity, values and commitments including retreats, lecture series, music & the arts, and religious services.
+Campus Ministry supports the integration of learning, faith, and service through a broad array of programs that engage the GU community in the understanding and practice of our religious identity, values and commitments including retreats, lecture series, music & the arts, and religious services.
 Religious Services include services of the Catholic, Protestant, Jewish, Muslim, Orthodox Christian, Hindu & Buddhist faiths.

 Do you have a favorite sport?
 Would you like to try something new?
-DC Social Sports is a great way to meet new people, stay active, and have fun!
+DC Fray (formerly DC Social Sports) is a great way to meet new people, stay active, and have fun!
 Choose from over ten sports teams to join, from basketball to bowling!

 This is the official tourism site for Washington, D.C.
 Find out about the best attractions, shopping, dining, and entertainment locations.
 The site also offers resources for finding travel accommodations and maps of the city.